Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 Visible for GNOMEs implementation is the lack of direct configuration with multiple monitors.
 Instead, GNOME relies on submenus in order to change values such as resolution or refresh rate.
-At the same time, monitor independent settings like primary monitor or joining/mirroring displays is also shown in the overall menu.
+At the same time, monitor independent settings like primary monitor or joining/mirroring displays are also shown in the overall menu.
 Noteworthy is also the lack of an apply- or reset button when no actions have been taken.
 This is in contrast to the KDE implementation in
 @kde-monitor, which disables the buttons instead while still showing them visually.
-Another difference is the placing of the buttons when visible, KDE opted to show the reset and apply button at the bottom, while GNOME shows them at the top.
+Another difference is the placing of the buttons when visible, KDE opted to show the reset and apply buttons at the bottom, while GNOME shows them at the top.

 // TODO: Comment on GNOMEs implementation